swannodette/swannodette.github.com/_posts/2013-07-12-communicating-sequential-processes.md

 coordination code.

-Note that the above example is showing the position of the mouse in the element instead of absolute to the document - let's fix this with our first higher order channel operation `map`, analogous to Clojure's `map` except this works on channels not sequences:
+Note that the above example is showing the position of the mouse in the element instead of absolute relative to the document - let's fix this with our first higher order channel operation `map`, analogous to Clojure's `map` except this works on channels not sequences: